Hong Kong Trusts: Advantages of Hong Kong for Private Trusts

 Settlor’s Reserve Investment Powers

 Hong Kong law now permits the settlor of a trust to reserve investment management powers without invalidating a Hong Kong trust.
 As a result, a family setting up a trust can maintain a high degree of control over how the trust invests its assets.
+In contrast, in some jurisdictions, a settlor of a trust cannot retain any control over the day-to-day operation of the trust.

 Protection From Forced Heirship